 The amount of interest you pay will vary with the type of loan, as seen in this analysis by the National Credit Union Association.
 So, it’s important that you understand installment loans and how they can be helpful.
 Read on to learn more!

 Of course, the installment loan allows you to get the money you need, and you agree to pay fixed monthly payments for the duration of the term until it is paid off.
 If you were to borrow $10,000 with a five-year term at six percent interest, you’d likely pay almost $200 a month for those five years (60 months).

-You can’t think in terms of credit cards, where you would get a revolving line of credit and have a set limit as to how much you can charge to the card.
+You can’t think in terms of the best credit cards, where you would get a revolving line of credit and have a set limit as to how much you can charge to the card.
 Plus, a credit card allows you to pay it back as quickly or as slowly (up to the minimum payment) each month so that you can re-use the money with time.

 While the example mentioned earlier was a six-percent interest rate, this will change and depends on a variety of things.
 The lender is likely to look at your annual income, credit score, and debt-to-income ratio.
 This number tells the lender how much you can borrow based on what debt you already have in comparison to your income (the money you bring home).

 Lenders are likely to ask you a variety of questions to ensure that you are creditworthy.
 This means that you have a steady source of income, make your payments on time, and don’t have a lot of bad credit loan debt currently.

 Sometimes, lenders are called subprime because they lend money to people with bad credit or high DTI ratios.
 However, you can expect to pay higher interest rates and may have less favorable terms, as well.
 For example, you might get a lower amount of money and have to pay it back sooner.